-As celebrity moms like Amal Clooney and Beyonce prepare for the arrival of their twins, many mothers-to-be around the globe are wondering how their own chances of having twins compare to those of the stars.
+As what seems like nearly every celebrity and influencer mom prepares for the arrival of their twins, many mothers-to-be around the globe are wondering how their own chances of having twins compare to those of the stars.
 While there are many superstitions surrounding the conception of twins, the actual likelihood of getting a two-for-one deal is based on heredity and multiple modes of conception.

 Women who are vegans and vegetarians are less likely to have twins than women who eat a diet high in animal proteins, according to a study originally published in the Journal of Reproductive Medicine.
 That’s because the type of diet a woman maintains can cause subtle hormonal changes in the body that can determine variables related to pregnancy.